2017 kicked off the dawn of the Voice Assistant a.k.a the Voice Bot.

 ✅ Good Experience Design

-It’s very important to guide the user in the right direction and help them fulfil their final goal.
+It’s very important to guide the user in the right direction and help them fulfill their final goal.
 Following up with the user if there is no reply is essential.
 This mirrors ‘Quick Replies’ on most Messengers where you can simply tap a suggested option to send a message.

 Our team designed an Alexa Skill ground up for our client that can collect orders, describe the menu and even tell you funny chicken jokes!